hassio-addons/addon-ssh/README.md

   - Many more security tweaks, _this addon passes all [ssh-audit] checks without warnings!_
     ![Result of SSH-Audit](images/ssh-audit.png)
-- Passwords are checked with HaveIBeenPwned using K-anonymity.
 - Comes with an SSH compatibility mode option to allow older clients to connect.
 - Support for Mosh allowing roaming and supports intermittent connectivity.
 - SFTP support is disabled by default but is user configurable.